Alighiero Boetti: 1972–1994

-In 1986 he took part at the Lucio Amelio's exhibition "Terrae Motus".
-After the 1980 Irpinia earthquake the Neapolitan gallerist asked to the major contemporary artists of that time to realize a work of art about the earthquake; so Boetti realized for this occasion Di palo in frasca nell'estate dell'anno millenovecentottantasei, accanto al Pantheon, a reflection on the concepts of time and thinking: the monkey stands for the human thought's capacity to jump from a think to another.
+In 1986, he took part in the Lucio Amelio's exhibition "Terrae Motus".
+After the 1980 Irpinia earthquake, the Neapolitan gallerist asked the major contemporary artists of that time to realise a work of art about the earthquake; so Boetti realised for this occasion Di palo in frasca nell'estate dell'anno millenovecentottantasei, accanto al Pantheon, a reflection on the concepts of time and thinking: the monkey stands for the human thought's capacity to jump from one thought to another.

 Embroideries

 Perhaps best known is Boetti's series of large embroidered maps of the world, called simply Mappa.
-After the Six-Day War in June 1967 the artist began to collect newspaper covers featuring maps of war zones.
+After the Six-Day War in June 1967, the artist began to collect newspaper covers featuring maps of war zones.
 He then asked his wife to embroider the shapes from the June 1967 map.
 He pondered the idea of the first large-scale Mappa during his second voyage to Afghanistan in 1971, resulting in a series of woven world maps entitled Territori Occupati.
 Between 1971 and 1979 he set up the One Hotel with his friend and business partner Gholam Dastaghir in Kabul as a kind of artistic commune and created large colourful embroideries, the most famous of these were the Mappa, world maps in which each country features the design of its national flag.
 In 1971, Boetti commissioned women at an embroidery school in Kabul to embroider his first map.
 He initially intended to make only one but went on to commission roughly 150 of them in his lifetime, with no two possessing exactly the same dimensions.

 Boetti's maps reflect a changing geopolitical world from 1971 to 1994, a period that included the collapse of the Soviet Union and the fall of the Berlin Wall.
-Embroidered by up to 500 artisans in Afghanistan and Pakistan, the maps were the result of a collaborative process leaving the design to the geopolitical realities of the time, and the choice of colours to the artisans responsible for the embroidery.
+Embroidered by up to 500 artisans in Afghanistan and Pakistan, the maps were the result of a collaborative process, leaving the design to the geopolitical realities of the time, and the choice of colours to the artisans responsible for the embroidery.
 The maps delineate the political boundaries of the countries.
 In one map, the sea is unexpectedly coloured pink rather than blue, as landlocked Afghans had no tradition of mapping, certainly not of oceans.
 The border texts contain dates or details relative to the work's production, Boetti's signature and sayings, as well as excerpts from Sufi poetry.